 Early Psychosis Intervention Program

 Psychosis is a condition that affects someone’s ability to determine what is real or not.
-Early diagnosis and treatment in psychosis is very important, so seeking help as soon as symptoms arise is important.
+Early diagnosis and treatment in psychosis is very important, do not be afraid to ask for help for yourself or for someone you know.

 The Early Psychosis Intervention program works with individuals who are between the ages of 13 and 30 and: